Wyzant vs Preply vs Classentra: 2026 Head-to-Head

 If you have students already, the marketplaces are taxing your margin.
 If you don't, they are paying for themselves.
 The job is to recognize which of those two phases you are in and pick the platform that fits — not stay on the marketplace by inertia after the math has flipped.

-Try Classentra free — solo tutors get the full live-video, scheduling, assignments, parent visibility, and Stripe Connect stack on a free tier up to 25 students.
-Upgrade to Pro ($59/mo) when monthly bookings cross $500.
+Try Classentra free — solo tutors get the full scheduling, assignments, parent visibility, and Stripe Connect stack on the free tier (3 courses, 30 free roster spots — students paying $30+ through Classentra checkout never count and are unlimited), and every signup starts a 30-day Educator trial with no card required.
+Upgrade to Educator ($39/mo) when monthly bookings cross $500.